Yinchun-Lin/Pbine/README.md

 # 2. Combine p-values in higher dimension
 This script only allows you to combine n-dim p-values by using Pbine method.
-(Note: when you apply on the case of dimension greater than four, it's will take more computation time.)
+(Note: when you apply on the case of dimension greater than four, it will takes more computation time.)